Welcome to Shawnee State University (SSU) and Information Technology Services (ITS).

-- Network Services – The Shawnee State University network is available to you as a registered student.
-SSU offers you a reliable and secure network that you can use to access University resources like library services, web based course requirements, and on-line course registration.
+- Network Services – As a registered student, SSU offers you a reliable and secure network that you can use to access University resources like library services, web based course requirements, and on-line course registration.
 Some of your classes will be held in networked computer labs with a shared printer and internet access.
 To use these classroom tools you will need to use your SSU Network Account to gain access to any campus computers.
 You can also connect to the SSUNet Wi-Fi with your personal mobile devices.
-Your SSU Network Account username and password are your key that allows you the use of all technology at SSU.
-Your Network Account is explained in more detail under Accessing IT @ a glance.
+Your SSU Network Account Username & Password are the key that allows you to use all of the technology at SSU.
+Your SSU Network Account is explained in more detail under Accessing IT @ a glance.

-- Blackboard – Blackboard is a Web-based environment that may be used with some of your classes.
+- Blackboard is a Web-based environment that may be used with some of your classes.
 It is used to deliver on-line instruction but may also be incorporated into your traditional classroom courses.
 Many classes use Blackboard to supply you with supplemental content, to allow for electronic submission of assignments, or to give on-line exams.
 Your professor may choose to post the course syllabus, allow you to see your grades, or require you to engage in on-line group discussion.
-Your MySSU login will connect you to your Blackboard classes and your professor will inform you of how they plan to incorporate it into your class.
+Your professor will inform you of how they plan to incorporate it into your class.
+Your MySSU login will be used to connect to your Blackboard classes.

-- Shawnee State University App – This app is available for current and prospective students, faculty, staff, alumni, parents, and friends of the University.
+- Shawnee State University App is available for use by current members of the University community.
 Use it to access events, build your own calendar, and communicate with others on campus.
 Students may also join a club, access a map of campus, and add their courses to their calendar.
 Visit shawnee.campusapp.com on your mobile device, or search "Shawnee State University" in the app store to download the free app.

-- Wi-Fi in Housing - Shawnee State University partners with Time Warner Cable to provide internet connectivity for all student housing units.
-Upon move-in, your Resident Assistant (RA) will provide you with connectivity information, including the necessary password for your building.
-Your RA will also provide instructions for reporting any issues.
+- Wi-Fi in Housing - Shawnee State University partners with Spectrum Community WIFI to provide internet connectivity for all student housing units.
+Upon move-in, your Resident Assistant (RA) will provide you with connectivity information, including your password for the WIFI.
+Your RA will also provide instructions for reporting any issues or requesting service from Spectrum.
+They provide 24/7 support to SSU Student Housing.

 A laptop or tablet is an important tool for most university students to bring to campus.
 Students can access SSUnet, the Shawnee State wireless network, in classrooms and study spaces with either a laptop or a variety of mobile devices.
 To ensure that students are successful in connecting to SSUnet we suggest the following.